DougAnderson444/sapper-idm-wallet/README.md

 Refactor js-idm-wallet in Svelte, deployed to vercel now.

-This repo implements the streamlined-idm-wallet-SDK uisng svelte and sapper.
+Uses DougAnderson444/streamlined-idm-wallet-sdk/lib with svelte and sapper front end.

 # Why?